und3rcraft/writeups/htb_business_ctf_2022_dirty_money/cloud/operator/README.md

 A few interesting things open, port 8443 and 10250 both seem to relate to kubernetes APIs.
 3000 was a instance of git, and 30080 an instance of AWX.

-Note: I hadn't realised the enviroment would shutdown prior as soon as I submitted the flag, so most the screenshots are from burp render or a local instance of AWX.
+Note: I hadn't realised the enviroment would shutdown as soon as I submitted the flag, so most the screenshots are from burp render or a local instance of AWX.

 ## 80 - Webserver

-The initial webserver didn't seem to have much going on, included a link to a dump of user details on git `http://operator.htb:3000/MonkeyBusiness/personal-uk-leak-2022`.
+The initial webserver didn't seem to have much going on, but included a link to a dump of user details on git `http://operator.htb:3000/MonkeyBusiness/personal-uk-leak-2022`.

 ![inital website on port 80 ](images/initial_website.png)

+*Figure 1: MonkeyLeak web page on port 80*

 ## 3000 - Gogs GIT